terraform-ibm-modules/terraform-ibm-landing-zone/README.md

 This module uses the [Cloud Schematics VSI Module](https://github.com/Cloud-Schematics/vsi-module) to support multiple VSI workloads.
 The VSI submodule covers the following resources:

-- Virtual Server Instances
+- Virtual server instances
-- Block Storage for those Instances
+- Block storage for those instances
-- VPC Load Balancers for those instances
+- VPC load balancers for those instances

 Virtual server components can be found in [virtual_servers.tf](./virtual_servers.tf)

-### VPC SSH Keys
+### VPC SSH keys

 You can use this template to create or return multiple VPC SSH keys by using the `ssh_keys` variable.

-### SSH keys variable
+### ssh_keys variable

 Users can add a name and optionally a public key.
-If `public_key` is not provided, the SSH Key is retrieved by using a `data` block
+If `public_key` is not provided, the SSH key is retrieved by using a `data` block

 ```terraform
   type = list(